 But, wouldn’t it make sense to at least store the Breath somewhere?
 Rescue it from the dying man, in case she did end up needing it?
 Besides. . .the damage had already been done.
 The people had given up their Breath; there was nothing Vivenna could do about that.
 If she let that Breath die, their sacrifices would be wasted.

 It was like the goods one found in a bandit’s cavern.
-Assuming the men he’d taken the gold from were dead, what did you do with the property.
+What did you do with the property?
 Did you throw it away just because it had originally been earned through crime?
 Her training and lessons whispered to her that she needed resources.
-At least something in reserve.
 If Lemks died, she’d lose the opportunity forever.

 And, maybe I could find the people he bought these Breaths from.
 Give them back somehow. . . .

-But there was no way she was going to hold something as tainted as stolen Breath within her own body.
+But there was no way she was going to hold stolen Breath within her own body.
 She turned back, glancing at Denth and Tonk Fah.

 “Don’t look at me like that, princess,” Denth said, chuckling.
 “I see the glint in your eyes.
 I’m not going to keep that Breath for you.
-Having a lot of Breath makes a man far too important.”
+Having that much BioChroma makes a man far too important.”

 Tonk Fah nodded.
-“Running around with that much Breath would be like hiking about the city with a bag of gold on your back.”
+“Carrying that much Breath is like hiking about the city with a bag of gold on your back.”

 “I like my own Breath the way it is,” Denth said.
-“I only need one, and it’s functioning just the way I like it.
-Keeps me alive, doesn’t draw attention to me, and sits there waiting to be sold if I need to.”
+“I only need one, and it’s functioning just fine.
+Keeps me alive, doesn’t draw attention to me, and sits there waiting to be sold if I need it.”

-She glanced at Peprin.
-He’d do pretty much anything she asked him to.
-But. . .no, she couldn’t force the breath on him.
+Vivenna glanced at Peprin.
+But. . .no, she couldn’t force the Breath on him.
 She turned back to Denth.
-“What kind of things does your agreement with Lemks provide for?” she asked.
+“What kind of things does your agreement with Lemks provide for?”

 Denth glanced at Tonk Fah, then glanced back at her, frowning.
 The look in his eyes was enough.
 He was paid to obey.
 He’d take the Breath if she ordered, no matter what his opinion on the matter.